See podcasts and written summaries from our seminar series.

 Achieving Fairness: A Guide to Campus Sexual Violence Complaints by Karen Busby and Joanna Birenbaum was published in 2020 by Thomson Reuters.

 Administrators involved in any aspect of sexual violence complaints find themselves on a steep learning curve.
 They quickly realize that complaint-based processes involve a series of decision-making steps, each with its own set of legal issues.
 Decision makers must determine whether interim measures should be imposed, whether complaints can proceed in tandem with criminal charges, how to balance privacy and demands for transparency, and whether an allegation of sexual violence has been proven.
-CHRR director Prof. Karen Busby’s research in this area will increase understanding of the legal rules that apply, aiding administrators, investigators, lawyers, academics, arbitrators, union and student leaders, complainants, and respondents.
+CHRR founder Prof. Karen Busby’s research in this area will increase understanding of the legal rules that apply, aiding administrators, investigators, lawyers, academics, arbitrators, union and student leaders, complainants, and respondents.

 Busby is a co-investigator on the McGill-based IMPACTS project to address sexual violence on university campuses across Canada and internationally.